 Q: Is it possible to calculate the area of a segment without knowing the central angle?

 A: Yes, if you know the radius of the circle and the height of the segment (the perpendicular distance from the midpoint of the chord to the arc), you can use alternative formulas to calculate the area.
-However, knowing the central angle is generally the most straightforward approach.
+Still, knowing the central angle is generally the most straightforward approach.

 Conclusion